 Practitioners must follow agreed protocols when referring to MARAC and children’s social care (see Local Contacts).
 It is important for practitioners to use professional judgement in all cases.
 The results from a checklist are not a definitive assessment of risk; they merely provide a structure to inform judgement and act as prompts to further questioning, analysis and risk management whether via a MARAC or in another way.

 6.1 High risk victims

 If the victim is assessed as high risk, a referral should be made to both the MARAC Coordinator and to the IDVA service.
 This, in itself, will not keep a victim safe and practitioners should consider what other actions are necessary including making a safeguarding referral where appropriate.
-Further information can be found in the South Tyneside Domestic Abuse Services Directory.
+Further information can be found in the South Tyneside Domestic Abuse Guide and Service Directory.